Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

-Overall, these results confirm that the fixed-state verifier semantics are faithfully realized within the feasible-graph framework.
+Overall, these results confirm that the fixed-state verifier semantics are faithfully realized within the improved NP verifier simulation framework.
 The successful processing of cnf20 benchmarks across both SAT and UNSAT cases underscores the robustness of the system and confirms the soundness and scalability of the fixed-state simulation approach.

+Furthermore, the majority of edges were generated through \textbf{direct edge extension}, leading to a significant practical speedup in the simulation.
+Most importantly, the retry count remained at most 3 across all simulations.
+In the most complex case ($I_9$), this resulted in a general-succedent-based candidate edge count ($N_{\text{r-cand}}$) of $5{,}424$, while the total extended edge count ($N_{\text{total}}$) reached approximately $1.36 \times 10^5$.
+Consequently, the ratio $r_I = N_{\text{r-cand}} / N_{\text{total}}^2$ is approximately $2.9 \times 10^{-7}$, and the number of general-index-succedent-based candidate edges examined through retry verification remained a small fraction of the total candidate edges examined.